MostHegz/Gemography-Challenge/README.md

 ## Bugs and Issues
 * Unnescessary scaling of the Avatar size when changing screen size
+* If the repository name is a single word and very large this row might not be responsive

 ## Libraries Used
 * ReactJS